 Amenities That Speak Luxury

 Between the hot tub, the gas grill, the internet access, and game rooms that most of our Towamensing Trails rentals come with, you’ll have plenty to enjoy around the house.
+For those who need to get some work done while on vacation, there are plenty of spaces that work as a make-shift office.
 Cook a meal in your fully equipped kitchen and enjoy a hot tub to keep you warm.
 Flat-screen TVs and Wi-Fi service mean that you won’t miss out on any of your favorite movies or TV shows.
 And since many rentals have their fireplace, your evenings will be cozy no matter how cold it is outside.

 Since our Pocono rentals in Towamensing Trails have easy access to all the local attractions you can plan your day and evening activities in advance without wasting time to find transportation.
 Skiing and hiking trails are only a few minutes away and you can enjoy more outdoor activities at the Hickory Run State Park.
 The rivers and lakes also offer great opportunities for fishing, boating, canoeing, and camping.
 For adventure seekers, whitewater rafting is a popular sport during the peak months.
 And don’t forget to ask out staff about the wine tasting events.